LittleRichard/learntocode/README.md

 ## Set up your development environment
 ### Operating system
 It's easiest to develop on a linux operating system, which isn't as scary as you might think!

-If you have a mac, you're all set because apple OS is actually based on linux.
+If you have a mac, you're all set because apple OS is actually based on linux and you can skip this step.

 If you have windows, then the best way to get linux running is to use a virtual machine player, this one works well: https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html